rubyatscale/query_packwerk/README.md

 query_packwerk console
 ```

 The CLI includes a welcome message with a list of commands.
-You can access it any time with `help`:
+You can access it any time with `welcome`:

 ```
 query_packwerk:001:0> help